 Can I Use Premium Processing?

-Unfortunately, the EB-1C is one of the few green cards that does not allow petitioners to use premium processing, a service offered by the USCIS that shortens the I-140 processing time to 15 calendar days.
+Yes, the EB-1C allows for premium processing, a service offered by the USCIS that shortens the I-140 processing time to 45 business days for $2,965.

-To give you a general idea of what the overall cost would be for an EB-1 for managers on H-1B, here is a quick breakdown of the fees based on which immigration path you choose:
+To give you a general idea of what the overall cost would be for an EB-1 for managers on H-1B, here is a quick breakdown of the fees:

 Other costs that you may need to consider include travel costs and attorney fees.